multigreg/autocar/README.md

 - right-click (or Control-click) on the plug-in file (`autocar.omnifocusjs`) and select ‘Show Package Contents’.
 - In the `Resources` folder, open the file `Autocar preferences.txt` in a text editor.

-Each setting is explained in the file.
-More details and examples are on the wiki: [Settings](https://github.com/multigreg/autocar/wiki/Settings)
+Each preference is explained in the file.
+More details and examples are on the wiki: [Preferences](https://github.com/multigreg/autocar/wiki/Preferences)
 ## Credits
 Prior implementations of the ‘complete and await a reply’ automation:
 - The popular [Complete and Await Reply](http://curtclifton.net/complete) in AppleScript by Curt Clifton.